A Multilinear Tongue Model Derived from Speech Related MRI Data of the Human Vocal Tract: Tongue and palate shape estimation

 where \(J(V)\) is the index set of the vertex set \(V\), \(\operatorname{NCC}\) the normalized cross-correlation between its operands, and \(A(M)\) the transformed mesh.
 We decided to use the \ac{ncc} as a similarity measure because it is known to be robust against noise and brightness differences.
-Furthermore, the \ac{ncc} between color profiles was already successfully used in a nearest neighbor heuristic for template matching \citep{Harandi2014Taylor}.
-A result of this alignment approach can be seen in \autoref{fig:palatal-contact}.
+Furthermore, the \ac{ncc} between \ac{nmr} profiles was already successfully used in a nearest neighbor heuristic for template matching \citep{Harandi2014Taylor}.
+Results of this alignment approach can be seen in \autoref{fig:palate-reconstruction}.
+In this figure, we also present the result for a scan without contact between tongue and palate, to show the actual contour of the hard palate of the speaker, which is not visible in the other scan.

 We now inject this aligned palate mesh information into the point cloud of the corresponding scan in order to restore missing tongue surface information by using the palate surface as a replacement.
 Additionally, we use the aligned mesh as a boundary to remove points in the point cloud above the palate that are unrelated to the tongue.
-Finally, we use a template matching to extract the tongue shape from the corresponding modified point cloud.
+Finally, we use template matching to extract the tongue shape from the corresponding modified point cloud.
 As in the palate case, we use a bootstrapping strategy to refine the results.

 This time, we use a multilinear model in each iteration as a statistical prior that is described in the next section.
-Effects of this bootstrapping operation can be seen in \autoref{fig:tongue-bootstrapping}.
+The benefits of this bootstrapping operation can be seen in \autoref{fig:tongue-bootstrapping}.

-\section{Multilinear Tongue Model}
+\section{Multilinear tongue model}